abhi999921/css/README.md

+Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML (including XML dialects such as SVG, MathML or XHTML).[1]
+CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.[2]
 # .bc-style-guide {

 > The so-called `"nico-style"` brought to markdown. **Because Style Guide**.

-This style guide is a jab at solving collisions between CSS class names, and issues that ultimately lead to confusion, having to use `!important` rules, copying and pasting style declarations, and similarly awful aspects of CSS development.
+This style guide is a jab at solving collisions between CSS class names, and issues that ultimately lead to confusion, having to use `!important` rules, copying and pasting style declarations, and similarCascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML (including XML dialects such as SVG, MathML or XHTML).[1]
+CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.[2]ly awful aspects of CSS development.

 ## Goal